On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Introduction

-In summary, our contributions are: \begin{itemize} \item We propose a common framework that accommodates several recourse policies and requires only mild assumptions (see Definition~\ref{definition:recourse_policy} and Assumptions~\ref{assumption:large_demands},~\ref{assumption:disaggregation},~\ref{assumption:recourse_lower_bound} and~\ref{assumption:recourse_lower_bound2}); \item We describe the convex hull of recourse policies (Theorem~\ref{theorem:convex_hull}); \item We define scenario-optimal recourse policies as optimal solutions within this framework, and we formulate the VRPSD under a scenario-optimal recourse policy using SRIs (Definition~\ref{definition:scen_opt_policy} and Theorem~\ref{theorem:sri_formulation}); \item We demonstrate that SRIs can be used to solve the VRPSD with scenarios under any recourse policy that satisfies the assumptions of our framework (Proposition~\ref{proposition:valid_cuts_recourse}); \item We show that, under a scenario-optimal recourse policy, several ILS inequalities are dominated by the SRIs (Theorem~\ref{theorem:dominance_sri}, Corollary~\ref{corollary:dominance_sri} and Theorem~\ref{theorem:dominance_set_cut}); \item We present computational experiments that validate our theoretical results and show that SRIs can substantially enhance the performance of a state-of-the-art branch-and-cut approach (Section~\ref{section:computation}).
-In particular, by incorporating SRIs, we are able to solve 329 more instances to optimality compared to the approach in~\citep{part1}. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We propose a common framework that accommodates several recourse policies and requires only mild assumptions (see Section~\ref{section:recourse_policies} and Assumptions~\ref{assumption:large_demands},~\ref{assumption:disaggregation},~\ref{assumption:recourse_lower_bound} and~\ref{assumption:recourse_lower_bound2}); \item We describe the convex hull of recourse policies (Theorem~\ref{theorem:convex_hull}); \item We define scenario-optimal recourse policies as optimal solutions within this framework, and we formulate the VRPSD under a scenario-optimal recourse policy using SRIs (Definition~\ref{definition:scen_opt_policy} and Theorem~\ref{theorem:sri_formulation}); \item We demonstrate that SRIs are valid for the VRPSD with scenarios under any recourse policy that satisfies the assumptions of our framework (Proposition~\ref{proposition:valid_cuts_recourse}); \item We show that, under a scenario-optimal recourse policy, several ILS inequalities are dominated by the SRIs (Theorem~\ref{theorem:dominance_sri}, Corollary~\ref{corollary:dominance_sri} and Theorem~\ref{theorem:dominance_set_cut}); \item We present computational experiments that validate our theoretical findings and show that SRIs can substantially enhance the performance of a state-of-the-art branch-and-cut algorithm (Section~\ref{section:computation}).
+In particular, by incorporating SRIs, we are able to solve 329 more instances to optimality compared to the approach in~\cite{part1}. \end{itemize}

 The rest of this paper is organized as follows.
 Section~\ref{section:problem} formally defines the class of problems we study and briefly reviews concepts introduced by~\cite{part1}.
 Section~\ref{section:recourse_policies} defines recourse policies and characterizes their convex hull.
 Section~\ref{section:scenario_optimal} introduces scenario-optimal recourse policies and a VRPSD formulation based on SRIs.
 Section~\ref{section:projection} examines the projection of the polytope defined by SRIs onto the space of ILS formulations.
 Section~\ref{section:computation} presents computational results, and Section~\ref{section:conclusion} concludes the paper.